 - You likely own an iron, but also consider getting a garment steamer.
 It's a way to quickly release wrinkles from brand-new purchases as well as garments that were worn but don't need to be laundered before the next time they come out of your closet.
 A steamer can refresh clothing that has lingering scents from an event, and it takes less time than an iron.
 There is no need for a giant professional steamer, a travel or handheld steamer is usually less than $75 (I own this exact one) and can hold enough water to steam 1-2 garments.

 - Hang up clothing at the end of the day.
 Your chair, treadmill, and doorknob are not meant to hold clothing, and it can cause creases, dents, and damage.

 - Use proper hangers.
 The hangers you get from your dry cleaner can leave rust stains on clothes, put dents in shoulders, and creases where they shouldn't be.
-For most apparel, I recommend the velvet flocked hangers you can find everywhere from The Container Store to Amazon to an end cap at your local TJ Maxx; the texture keeps clothing from slipping off and the streamlined shape provides more room in your closet so clothing can breathe and won't be crushed.
-For blazers and coats, a molded hanger will help it keep its shape.
+For most apparel, I recommend the velvet flocked hangers you can find everywhere from Target to Amazon to an end cap at your local TJ Maxx; the texture keeps clothing from slipping off and the streamlined shape provides more room in your closet so clothing can breathe and won't be crushed.
+For blazers and coats, a moulded hanger will help it keep its shape.